Pagan or Christian: The Origin of Christmas

 Today, Christmas is considered a Christian holiday.
 It’s a celebration of the birth of Jesus Christ.
-However, many of the traditions we have came from long before.
+However, many of the traditions came from long before.
 So where did we get them, and why do we continue them today?

 In Christianity, the light is a symbol of truth, love, and guidance.
-Indeed, Jesus himself states in John 8:12:
+Jesus himself states in John 8:12:

 “I am the light of the world.
 Whoever follows me will never walk in darkness, but will have the light of life.”

 The darkness of winter is the perfect canvas on which to paint a message of light and hope.
 The absence of light is hard for many, and it was even harsher in the past before electric lights and heating.
 But you can stand the darkness when you know the light is coming.
-When you know that darkness one day will be displaced by light, the future promise gives you strength and hope to carry on.
+When you know that darkness one day will be replaced by light, the future promise gives you strength and hope to carry on.